 Userlist (disclaimer, this is our product) is a SaaS email automation platform with a whole range of features dedicated to user onboarding.
 And since we built it for SaaS, specifically, Userlist includes all the functionality you'd need to guide users to the "aha moment."

 The unique advantage of Userlist is your ability to onboard entire company accounts (teams), not just individual users.
+We do this by supporting your customer data model, including account-level data.

 With Userlist, you can track user activity, segment users, send behavior-based emails and in-app messages, and much more.